terrajobst/apireview.net/README.md

 ## Missing

+* Sharing notes
+* Deploy to Azure
 * We should consider using GraphQL to speed up retreival of issues
-* Auth
-* Sharing notes
-* Extract lookup of GitHub/YouTube keys
-* Use a bot as the GitHub user

 ## GraphQL